 Preheat the oven to 350ºF (180ºC).
 Line two baking sheets with parchment paper.

 Place the butter and both sugars in a mixing bowl.
-Use a hand or stand mixer to beat together until well combined, about 1 to 2 minutes.
+Use an electric mixer to beat together until well combined, about 1 to 2 minutes.

 Add one egg and mix well.
 Add the second egg and the vanilla.
 Mix well.

 Sprinkle the flour, salt, and baking soda evenly over the wet ingredients.
-Switch to a wooden spoon and stir the cookie dough by hand until about halfway mixed.
+Switch to a spoon or spatula and stir the cookie dough by hand until about halfway mixed.

 Add the chocolate chips and pecans.
 Stir everything together until the chocolate and nuts are well distributed and the flour is just mixed in.
 Be sure to incorporate all of the dry flour from the bottom of the bowl.

 Use a 2-tablespoon cookie scoop to scoop the dough directly onto the prepared baking sheets.
 Place the sheets in the oven and bake the cookies for 10 to 12 minutes (or until the edges are pale gold and the middles are still slightly underdone).
-Transfer the baking sheets to wire racks.
-Optional step—gently press a few more chocolate chips and pecan pieces on top of each hot cookie.
-Cool the cookies on the baking sheets for 10 minutes then transfer them to wire racks to cool completely.
+Transfer the sheets to wire racks.
+Optional: Gently press a few more chocolate chips and pecan pieces on top of each hot cookie.
+Cool the cookies on the baking sheets for 10 minutes, then transfer them to wire racks to cool completely.

 Notes